 Calculation rules that are evaluated during edit operations based on certain triggering events are referred to as immediate calculation rules.
 This type of calculation rule is used in workflows in which calculations need to be performed automatically as edits are made.

 Immediate calculation rules are created in the Attribute Rules view by clicking the Calculation Rule drop-down button and clicking Immediate Calculation .
 This rule type can also be created using the Add Attribute Rule tool with the batch option set to false or the Import Attribute Rules tool.
-Immediate calculation rules can be created on a dataset in a file or enterprise geodatabase.

 Immediate calculation rules are evaluated at the time of the edit operation, based on specific triggering events.
 The triggering events (insert, update, or delete) are specified as a property of the rule.

 Direct data changes from a record being deleted might not be observed with an immediate calculation rule.
 But depending on the Arcade script, other advanced attribute rule functionality might be observed, such as editing another feature with the delete trigger.
 See Attribute rule dictionary keywords for more information.

 Calculation rules that are evaluated at a user-specified time are referred to as batch calculation rules.
 This type of calculation rule is designed for situations when you want to perform calculations on existing features or you need control over when the rule evaluation occurs.
 This could be for instances when the calculation is too expensive to be performed at the time of the edit operation.

 Note:Batch calculation and validation attribute rules are only supported on point, line, and polygon feature classes or tables.